JianZhongDev/VisionTechInsights/content/posts/implement_train_VGG_PyTorch/index.md

 We can observe that the accuracy tends to improve as the depth of the models increases.

+## Conclusion

+In this blog post, we've covered the implementation, training, and evaluation of the VGG network in a step-by-step manner.
+The VGG model showcases the effectiveness of deep neural networks in tackling image classification tasks.
+Moreover, their methods for data augmentation, regularization, and training provide valuable insights and lessons for training deep neural networks.

 ## Reference

 [1] Simonyan, K., & Zisserman, A. (2014).
 Very deep convolutional networks for Large-Scale image recognition. arXiv (Cornell University). https://doi.org/10.48550/arxiv.1409.1556

 [2] Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2012).
 ImageNet Classification with Deep Convolutional Neural Networks.
-Neural Information Processing Systems, 25, 1097–1105. http://books.nips.cc/papers/files/nips25/NIPS2012_0534.pdf
+Neural Information Processing Systems, 25, 1097–1105. https://papers.nips.cc/paper_files/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html

 [3] Krizhevsky, A., Nair, V. and Hinton, G. (2014) The CIFAR-10 Dataset. https://www.cs.toronto.edu/~kriz/cifar.html